vincent-lg/bui/docs/control/overview.md

 For instance, a control method could download a file using asynchronous operations.
 The file might come from the Internet and downloading it would take some time.
 This won't be an issue, since the method won't block.
 Or it could delegate some automatic tasks to a game which wouldn't block either.

 > Note: beware, though: when this document says "won't block", this is only true if your control method doesn't use blocking functions.
 If you use the `requests` library to download a file, for instance, even though the `request` library is synchronous, you won't be able to benefit from this feature.
 Look for asynchronous libraries ([aiohttp](https://aiohttp.readthedocs.io/) to query data from the Internet, [aiofiles](https://pypi.org/project/aiofiles/) to read and write data on the user's disk, and so on).

+You can see an example of a download window in the [example/download.py](../example/download.md) file.
+This shows how one can download several files at once without blocking the window in any way, reporting accurate information on the individual download status (percentage, size and so on).